coniferprod/sevenator/README.md

 zero-based array/vector indexing.
 It is more intuitive to write `op1.level` than `op[0].level`.

-### The `RangedValue` data type

-To make it easier to ensure that parameter values are restricted to the allowed range, and to be able to generate random parameter values (for metric parameters), the `RangedValue` data type is used, together with the `RangeKind` enum, which gives semantic meaning to the values.
-The `RangedValue` struct could use Rust's range, if not for the fact that [Rust ranges are not `Copy`](https://github.com/rust-lang/rfcs/issues/2848), so we can't pass `RangedValue` instances around casually if we use the standard range.
-That is why the `RangedValue` struct uses a wrapper type, `RangeInclusiveWrapper`.
-It wraps an `i16` value with the start and end of the allowable range. `i16` is used as the base type because it is the smallest data type that can fit all the metric parameter values (some of them extend to negative values).

 ### The newtype pattern

 The data types of some struct members are defined using the newtype pattern in Rust.